newsnowlabs/runcvm/README.md

 ## Legals

-This project (known as "RUNCVM"), comprising the files in this Git repository (but excluding files containing a conflicting copyright notice and licence), is copyright 2022 NewsNow Publishing Limited and contributors.
+This project (known as "RunCVM"), comprising the files in this Git repository (but excluding files containing a conflicting copyright notice and licence), is copyright 2022 NewsNow Publishing Limited and contributors.

-RUNCVM is an open-source project licensed under the Apache License, Version 2.0 (the "License"); you may not use RUNCVM or its constituent files except in compliance with the License.
+RunCVM is an open-source project licensed under the Apache License, Version 2.0 (the "License"); you may not use RunCVM or its constituent files except in compliance with the License.

 You may obtain a copy of the License at [http://www.apache.org/licenses/LICENSE-2.0](http://www.apache.org/licenses/LICENSE-2.0).